Skip to main content

 What it checks:

-• Policy YAML conforms to the DSL schema
+• Card YAML conforms to the unified schema (capability glob validity, enforcement-mode enums, forbidden-rule structure).

-• Capability mappings reference card actions that exist in the agent’s alignment card
+• Capability card_actions reference actions that exist in autonomy.bounded_actions.

-Capability mappings are the core of the policy DSL.
-They bridge the gap between what an alignment card declares (abstract semantic actions like web_fetch) and what agents actually invoke (concrete tool names like mcp__browser__navigate).
+Capability mappings are the core of the card’s policy sections.
+They bridge the gap between what the card declares (abstract actions like web_fetch) and what agents actually invoke (concrete tool names like mcp__browser__navigate).

 Structure